duckdb/duckdb-web/docs/extensions/json.md

 | `json_obj_rename_key` | Renames a key in an JSON object                   |
 | `json_obj_replace`    | Replaces a value by a given key                   |

-Whereas the behaviour for the three JSON object functions is like so:
+The three JSON object manipulation functions behave as such:

 ```sql
 SELECT json_obj_add(obj, 'new', 42::INT)     AS "add",